 Being organised is great, it will reduce your stress levels and will allow you to fully enjoy the destination.
 As the old saying goes, failing to plan is planning to fail.

-However, avoid planning everything down to the last detail.
+However, one of our biggest travel tips is to avoid planning everything down to the last detail.
 A little bit of flexibility adds spice to any itinerary.
 Sometimes our most memorable experiences are those that were utterly unplanned.

 Trust me, I am a control freak.
 And I know that it can be difficult to let go.
 But remember your itinerary is not a binding contract.
 It is a rough draft, an outline of your holiday.
 Things will go wrong.
 Restaurants and attractions might be unexpectedly closed.
 You might miss your bus and your flight could be delayed.
 Your partner might get sick.
 Don’t let this stress you out, instead be prepared for a bit of spontaneity.